tnguyen14/terraform-aws-eks/README.md

 ## Features
 - VPC with public and private subnets
 - EKS cluster
-- ALB with a TLS certificate
-- Custom instance profile for worker nodes
 - Systems Manager support for worker nodes in private subnet

 This module currently does not include a Route53 DNS record for domain.